mahaloz/DAILA/README.md

 - Identify the source of a function
 - Find potential vulnerabilities in a function
 - Summarize the man page of a library call
+- Free prompting... just type in your own prompt!

 ### VarBERT
 VarBERT is a local BERT model from the S&P 2024 paper [""Len or index or count, anything but v1": Predicting Variable Names in Decompilation Output with Transfer Learning"]().